Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 Developers are increasingly adopting trunk-based development to accelerate software delivery and improve efficiency and reliability.
 A key principle of trunk-based development is merging code into the main branch (aka "trunk") as quickly as possible.
 This practice reduces the complexity of long-lived feature branches, minimizes merge conflicts, and ensures that teams can continuously integrate and test their code.
 However, it also means unfinished or experimental features may exist in production.
 This is where feature flags become essential.

 Unleash provides a powerful mechanism for safely managing and controlling these features in production, enabling enterprises to deliver software faster and with greater reliability.
 Effective feature flag management ensures that trunk-based development supports continuous delivery without compromising stability.
-In this tutorial, we’ll leverage Unleash to manage trunk-based development in your codebase.
+In this tutorial, we’ll use Unleash to manage trunk-based development in your codebase.

 ## How to Implement Trunk-Based Development with Feature Flags